EsserMishelle/literacy-analysis/README.md

 Supports prioritization of high-risk populations for immediate intervention and funding.

 ## Key Insights
-Higher poverty levels strongly correlate with lower literacy performance Southern and certain western regions show consistently lower literacy scores Significant variation exists across counties within the same state Specific demographic groups experience lower literacy outcomes Targeted, data-driven intervention strategies are more effective than broad approaches
+* Higher poverty levels show a strong inverse relationship with literacy performance
+* Regional disparities highlight concentrated areas of low literacy in southern and western regions
+* Significant variation exists at the county level, even within high-performing states
+* Certain demographic groups consistently experience lower literacy outcomes
+* Targeted, data-driven interventions are more effective than broad, generalized programs